-Knowing what each means and the relationship they have to each other can help you (or your DP) take total command of the lighting of your set and bend that light to your camera’s will.
+Knowing what each means and their relationship to each other can help you (or your DP) take total command of the lighting of your set and bend that light to your camera’s will.

-Remember, a good lightmeter will go a long way in avoiding the headache of having to manually measure these units.
+Remember, a good light meter will go a long way in avoiding the headache of manually measuring these units.